Compensate-Operations/compensate-challenge/README.md

 - Minimize the risk by distributing projects over different kind of groups (short, medium, long) as requested
 - Calculate the optimal volume of CO2 removed from the atmosphere using provided target years and the given budget
 - Calculate and create a report on the amount of CO2 removed yearly from the current year to the target year using this optimal plan
-- Provide the solution as a list of projects and the number of credits to be bought
+- Provide the solution as a list of projects and the number of product units to be bought
 - Export the result to JSON file

 The application should use the following parameters to control how the calculation is done: